BeverlyFigueroa/Projects/index.md

 ## Resume

-My resume and contact info can be found by [clicking here.](https://github.com/BeverlyFigueroa/Projects/blob/main/Resume2022.pdf)
+My resume and contact information can be found by [clicking here.](https://github.com/BeverlyFigueroa/Projects/blob/main/Resume2022.pdf)

-## Projects
+## Portfolio

 Here are some of the projects I've worked on that display my knowledge of different data analytic software: